princeton-ddss/julia-user-group/talks/distributed-julia.md

 Here, the `fetch_data` function is added to the call stack, the function runs and eventually returns to `do_something` (and is removed from the call stack).
 If the code that follows `fetch_data` is not entirely dependent on its result, then we need not wait for it to return before continuing `do_something`.
 In order for that to happen, `fetch_data` must yield control back to `do_something`.
 When `fetch_data` completes its IO-bound operation, `do_something` can yield control *back* to `fetch_data` in order to (e.g.) format the data before finally returning.

 ### Asynchronous Julia

+#### Highlights
+- Suppose I want to create a user interface framework.
+A user interface requires an *event loop*.
+- Most of the time, nothing is happening.
+When the user presses a button, the program performs an action.
+The action might pause the event loop or it might perform an asychronous action in the background.
+A Julia `Task` can perform actions that do not take up compute cycles "in the background", allowing the event loop to continue responding to new events while.
+- `Task`s also allow you to schedule functions in arbitrary ways because tasks can be interrupted.
+- "Switching tasks does not use any space so any number of task switches can occur without consuming the call stack."
+- Create-start-run-finish life cycle

 One thing that I would like to contrast (or figure out) is how Julia makes it easy or hard relatively to other languages to write this sort of code.
 In JavaScript and Python, they have the `async` function syntax that allows you to mark functions as running async:
 ```
 async def foo():